open-ecosystem-development/Klotski-HarmonyOS-Watch/README.md

 The code in this project has been modified from HarmonyOS open source demo and Huawei Analytics demo.
 Their contributions are greatly appreciated.

 # Questions
-If you have a questions - Stack Overflow is the best place for any programming inquiries.
+If you have questions - Stack Overflow is the best place for any programming inquiries.
 Be sure to include the tag huawei-mobile-services.

 # Screenshots